Angela L. Walden PhD

 National Center for Advancing Translational Sciences, U54 CTSA award

-(PIs: R. Mermelstein & L. Tobachman, University of Illinois at Chicago)
+(PIs: R. Mermelstein & L. Tobachman, University of Illinois Chicago)

 50% FTE salary support